rhysmeister/rhysmeister.github.io/_posts/2024-03-09-terraform-rds-get-ram-instance-type.md

   - terraform
   - rds
 ---
 For a monitoring project I'm currently working on I need to get the amount of RAM an [RDS](https://aws.amazon.com/rds/) Instance has.
 Unfortunately the [aws_db_instance](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/db_instance) resource doesn't expose this type of information to us.
-Terraform does however give us an [external datasource](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/external) that we can take advantage of to provide the data I need.
+Terraform does however give us an [external datasource](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/external) that we can take advantage of to provide the data.

 First we need to write a wrapper script around an [aws ec2](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/index.html) command.
 We use the [describe-instance-types](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/describe-instance-types.html) sub-command to get the amount of RAM an instance has.
-This instance type inforamtion, as far as I know, is still relevant to RDS Instance, so it's safe to use for this purpose.
+This instance type information, as far as I know, is still relevant to RDS Instance, so it's safe to use for this purpose.
 I'm also using the [jq](https://github.com/jqlang/jq) command on the final line to return the data in a form Terraform can handle...

 ```bash
 #!/bin/bash